simagix/keyhole/USERSGUIDE.md

 - Active Client
 - Current Queue

 Growing number of *Current Queue* indicates MongoDB is not processing requests fast enough as they arrive.
-Scaling up your server can help, such as fast CPU and disk, or caling MongoDB horizontally by adding additional shards.
+Scaling up your server can help, such as fast CPU and disk, or scaling MongoDB horizontally by adding additional shards.

 ### Latencies Summary
 Latencies summary includes